GL43 and GL45

 The 2022-23 version of GL43 expired at the end of May 2023, initially without a replacement.

-However, GL43 was subsequently reissued and is now valid for a two-year period.
-Importantly, it is no longer applicable to SPAs or within the 500m buffer zone around these sites.
-The change was based on the perceived risk at this time of highly pathogenic avian influenza (AI) to the bird ‘features’ which the sites were designated for.
+However, it was subsequently reissued and was valid for a two-year period.
+Importantly, it was no longer applicable to SPAs or within the 500m buffer zone around these sites.
+This change was based on the perceived risk at this time of highly pathogenic avian influenza (AI) to the bird ‘features’ which the sites were designated for.

-GL43 remains valid in relation to SACs and the associated 500m buffer zone.
+GL43 remained valid in relation to SACs and the associated 500m buffer zone.

 However, anyone who wished to release pheasants and red-legged partridge on SPAs and within 500m of these sites in England, had to apply to Natural England for an individual licence, without which release in these areas was not lawful.